m0Zahed/SplitterSong/README.md

 - Separates music sources (vocals, bass, drums, harmonics, other) from a given audio input
 - Built using React, Django, and Open-Unmix
-- Supports TensorFlow with CUDA 12 for GPU acceleration
+- Supports pyTorch with CUDA 12 for GPU acceleration

 ## Usage